ncnhatanh96/neurotest/README.md

 Usage
 -----------------
-We can use CURL to send HTTP POST request
+We can use CURL to send HTTP POST request:
 	curl -d '{"Address": "put_your_address_here"}' -X POST http://localhost:5000/distance

 Document